 No. The customer is responsible for making the area of the repair accessible.
 Therefore, the customer must move or remove any obstructions before work can begin.

-No, your pipes are only frozen and not broken.
-The In-Home Plumbing Protection is for broken, clogged, or leaking water or sewer pipes inside your home.
+No. The In-Home Plumbing Protection is for broken, clogged, or leaking water or sewer pipes inside your home.
 It does not cover the thawing or bypassing of frozen water/sewer pipes.
-If a leak becomes apparent once the pipe has thawed, then that is covered.
+If a pipe does break due to freezing or thawing, this Plan does not cover any damages.

 All fixtures and appliances such as faucets, toilet components, all kitchen goods, showers, sinks and tubs etc. are not covered.
 The In-Home Plumbing Protection Plan is designed to protect the pipes that carry fresh water and wastewater around the house, not the fixtures or appliances where water is used.
 See your plan's Terms and Conditions for more details.